nais/doc/addons/redis.md

 The Redis instance can be reached via the `<appname>-redis` service.

+{% hint style="warning" %}
-PS: `REDIS_HOST` will continue to point to the sentinel-setup.
+`REDIS_HOST` will continue to point to the sentinel-setup.
 When everyone have merged over to standalone it will be removed.
+{% endhint %}

 #### Redis metrics